* This is the Consumer Version. *

 Examples of activities that may need to be avoided temporarily include climbing stairs, driving a car, lifting heavy objects, and having sexual intercourse.
 A person should know what symptoms necessitate contacting the doctor before the scheduled follow-up visit.

 Resuming normal activity during recovery from surgery should occur gradually.
-Some people need rehabilitation (see Rehabilitation), which involves special exercises and activities, to improve strength and flexibility.
+Some people need rehabilitation, which involves special exercises and activities, to improve strength and flexibility.
 For example, rehabilitation after hip replacement surgery can involve learning ways to walk, stretch, and exercise.

 Generic NameSelect Brand Names